ccloc

 scrttv ${DUMP_PATH}/${event}//master/4_enveloped.mseed ${DUMP_PATH}/${event}/real/4_enveloped.mseed

-3. navigate to a location where you expect a match in both windows
+3. Navigate to a location where you expect a match in both windows

-4. compare the envelopes with each other - both should match
+4. Compare the envelopes with each other - both should match

-Origin evaluation
+Origin Evaluation

 ccloc adds a comment field to the new origins containing the match parameters of the origin.
 These informations are also written to the log files of ccloc at output level 4 (debug) or on the commandline when starting ccloc with the option --debug.
 The comment field can be shown in the Events tab of scolv and the other event lists.
 To show the comment configure a custom column in the scolv configuration scolv.cfg: